 But how about this approach?

-Why not use the authority Leo mentioned the FBI?
+Why not use the authority?

-Why not use The Department of Justice, the FBI.
+Why not use the Department of Justice, the FBI?

 Why not use them to get RICO cases?